When is a Gazpacho, not a Gazpacho?

 Soak the bread in water to cover, then squeeze it out.
 Place in blender or processor with the pulp from the peeled avocados, the onion, green pepper, cucumber and salt.
 Process until puréed.
 Add… More →

 This white gazpacho, typical of Málaga, is usually made with ground almonds, preferably "green" or freshly harvested ones.
-In the springtime, ground fava beans (habas) are substituted.
-If it’s too… More →
+This would traditionally be made by crushing the almonds to a paste in a… More →

 This is essentially gazpacho without the water.
 Serve it as a starter in individual ramekins, accompanied by bread.
 Or use it as a dip for raw vegetables such as carrot sticks, pepper strips,… More →